-Table ZZ: Required fonts and their font family name mappings (derived from EN 303 560 [94] table 27)

 Interfaces and Signal Levels

 Not Applicable for RoO.

 Conditional Access

 General

 NorDig services/content may need to be protected for commercial or legal purposes (typically for Pay TV purposes or geo-blocking in satellite “Free To View”/”free-scrambled” service).
 Protection is achieved through scrambling of the video, audio and services to be transmitted.
 NorDig recommends that a conditional access solution based on the DVB CSA (Common Scrambling Algorithm) v2 or v3 is used.
 Conditional Access vendors provide the solutions enabling scrambling, user’s management and security for the level of protection required.